Microelectronics: Systems and Devices MSc

 You'll develop practical skills and theoretical knowledge.
 Our strong industrial links and experts help to deliver topics of industrial relevance.

-As a graduate you will be ready for a wide range of careers.
-This is across this thriving sector as well as other engineering sectors.
+As a graduate you will be ready for a wide range of careers in this thriving sector as well as others across wider engineering.

 Important information